seanbaxter/circle/peg_dsl/peg_dsl.md

 This example uses an opensource parser generator to convert the DSL text into AST, before lowering the AST to code using Circle macros.

-[cpp-peglib](https://github.com/yhirose/cpp-peglib) is a dynamic PEG (parse pxpression grammar) parser.
+[cpp-peglib](https://github.com/yhirose/cpp-peglib) is a dynamic PEG (parse expression grammar) parser.
 [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar) is essentially a way to interpret [EBNF grammars](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) such that the left rule in an alternative is always matched before the right rule to eliminate parse ambiguity.
 PEG grammars allow the mechanical generation of a recursive descent implementation from an EBNF specification.

 ## cpp-peglib